History

 Gene Downs Deflowers

-the Fire Virgins
+The Fire Virgins

-"Do you want to get some exercise?"
+GeneDowns"Do you want to get some exercise?"
 I knew by the caller ID that it was Eddie Gieske, our communications officer.
 "There is a fire in Cottonwood Canyon and they could use some help, especially if you could bring your ATV's."
 Well, Mike was gone, and the ATV's weren't on the trailer, and I didn't know the fuel status so I balked.
 "I'll call you back when he gets home."
 Several minutes later Carolynn Johnson calls and she sighted another fire.
 I can do this.
 So not knowing exactly where Mike is between here and Wally World, I head for the gate with his gear and mine.
 We meet at the mailboxes and tense conversation puts both of us in our Explorer and Mike partially dressed.

 Up Cottonwood Drive we see two of our Fisher's Peak Fire District Brush trucks and Gene Downs.
 He is worried about this new fire and we agree to follow him to the site, somewhere west of Owen Baldwin Parkway (now Mountain View).
 Boy, can Gene haul donkey when he smells smoke!!
 We get to the end of the Timber Ridge Lane and see Rick and Carolynn's truck.
 Bob Philbin drives up with the Forest Service truck.
 "Get the bladder packs, Pulaski's, shovels, McLeod's, and be sure you have all your gear… fire shelters, helmet, head lamps, gloves and drinking water," Gene says quietly.
 Damn, I don't have a headlamp.
 "You are just going to have to learn to be better prepared."
 Grrrrrrrrr (under my breath.)
 I am a physical therapist not a professional fire fighter!